Hometown (American TV series): Scheduling

-Hoping to give it a head start on its fall competition CBS debuted the series a full month before the official start of the 1985–1986 season.
-Following reruns of the popular Simon & Simon on Thursday night (10:00 PM) the show had a promising premiere but that was also the last good news for the series ratings wise.
-By episode 5, despite the lead-in, the series had fallen off considerably.
-The beginning of the fall season prompted CBS to move the series (Knots Landing was scheduled to take over 10 PM slot on the 26th) to Tuesday at 8:00 PM.
-The series lasted only a month following the move with all the episodes ranking in the bottom 3 of the nielsen's (see Ratings).
-CBS quietly cancelled the series.
+Hoping to give it a head start on its fall competition, CBS premiered Hometown a full month before the official start of the 1985–1986 season.
+Following reruns of the popular Simon & Simon on Thursday night (10:00 PM EST), the show had a promising premiere, ranking #23 among all network primetime series for that week.
+By episode five, despite the lead-in, the ratings for Hometown had fallen off considerably.
+The official beginning of the fall season prompted CBS to move the series to Tuesday at 8:00 PM EST on September 24, as Knots Landing was returning to the Thursday 10:00 slot.
+Hometown did not fare any better in the new time slot; in October, CBS quietly cancelled the series.